 We've seen significant changes over the last twenty years.
 Initially there were a lot of eager R/C hobbyist that built their own video systems.
 Allowing these creative individuals to share their work was the purpose of this site.
 Now the FPV market is flooded with low cost systems; Sadly DiY FPV video projects are now rarely discussed.

 RC-CAM.com (main site and forum) will be closing down August 2021.
-This is being announced now (March 2021) so that everyone has time to download any information that is important to them.
+This was announced several months ago (March 2021) to allow our members ample time to download any information that is important to them.
 After the site is shutdown the information will no longer be available here.

 We appreciate every member's involvement with advancing the FPV hobby.
 It is indeed sad to say goodbye to all our online friends.
 Be safe and stay healthy.